ManuGithubSteam/Surface3ProArch/README.md

 Then create `/boot/efi/entries/arch.conf` with this in it:

 `title Arch Linux`

 `efi EFI/antergos_grub/grubx64.efi`

 Then update the boot entries:

 `bootctl update`

-When you reboot you will have to hash the grubx64.efi binary with the hash tool.
+When you reboot you will have to activate secureboot hash the grubx64.efi binary with the hash tool.
 After that you can boot grub with secureboot active.

 ## Optimizations